 William S. Consovoy

 Mr. Consovoy is a former law clerk to Supreme Court Justice Clarence Thomas, Judge Edith H. Jones of the United States Court of Appeals for the Fifth Circuit, and the 17th Judicial Circuit of Virginia.
 Mr. Consovoy is a member of the Edward Coke Appellate Inn of Court and was named by Law360 as a “rising star” in appellate law for 2013.
-Since 2011, Mr. Consovoy has been the co-director of the George Mason University School of Law (GMUSL) Supreme Court Clinic.
-He previously taught an advanced constitutional law seminar at GMUSL.
+Since 2011, Mr. Consovoy has been the co-director of the Supreme Court Clinic at the Antonin Scalia Law School at George Mason University, where he also is the co-director of the Administrative Law Clinic.

 Mr. Consovoy earned his B.A. from Monmouth University, and his J.D. magna cum laude from George Mason University School of Law.
 Mr. Consovoy is a member of the Virginia and District of Columbia bars.